alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Design/Technology.md

     npm start

 This will launch your app in your default web browser.
 It will also automatically reload whenever you make changes to your code.
+If you are on Windows 10 you might run into an error where you will receive an error when trying to start the application.
+All you need to no is open the package.json file is VSCode and save it (ctrl+s).
+You may need to do this everytime you save a change and reload the page.

 #### Step 4: Build and Deploy